My German Soft Whole Wheat Sourdough Pretzels

 - Mix (9:00 a.m. the next day; or even as late as 4 p.m. with the overnight option)

-- Add the flour, water, salt, softened butter, diastatic malt powder, and levain to the bowl of a mixer fitted with a dough hook.
-Mix on speed 1 for 2 to 3 minutes until all of the ingredients are incorporated.
+- Add the flour, cold water, salt, diastatic malt powder, and levain to the bowl of a strong stand mixer fitted with a dough hook.
+Mix on speed 1 for 2 to 3 minutes until ingredients become incorporated, while gradually adding the softened butter after 2 minutes.
 Let the dough rest for 5 minutes.
-Continue to mix on speed 2 for 4-6 additional minutes until the dough becomes smooth and cohesive—an improved mix.
+Hand-mix or mix in a stand mixer on speed 2 to 3 for 4-6 additional minutes, until the dough becomes smooth and cohesive.
+It will be a stiff dough.

-- After the first hour of bulk fermentation, give the dough one set of stretches and folds.
+- After an hour of bulk fermentation, give the dough one set of stretches and folds.
+Make sure that the dough stays above 72°F, and under 78°F to prevent overfermentation.
 Return the dough to the bulk container and let it rest until it is time to divide.

 - Divide and preshape (12:45 p.m.)

-You want to keep an exaggerated bulge in the very center of this rope, this will be the part you later score to open in the oven.
-Grab the two tips and arrange the dough so it loops away from you.
+You want to keep a bulge in the very center of this rope, this will be the part you later score.
+Grab the two tips and arrange the dough rope so it loops away from you.
 Take one tip and fold it over the other side.
 Switch your hands so your right hand is holding the new right tip and your left is holding the new left tip.
 Fold the same side over the other as previously.
 Grab the two tips, fold them up over the knot in the middle, and place each tip on its corresponding side inside the loop.
 It looks nice to have a little overlap with each tip — gently press it down into the side to seal. - Proof (1:15 p.m. to 1:45 p.m.)

-- Let the dough proof on the counter at room temperature for 30 minutes, covered with a plastic sheet.
+- Let the shaped dough proof on the work surface at room temperature for 30 minutes, again covered.
+It will take a bit of trial and error to get the proofing time right.

-Otherwise, uncover and transfer the baking sheets holding your pretzels to the fridge for 45 minutes to 1 hour to develop dry skin and help them keep their shape. - Lye bath (2:45 p.m.)
+Otherwise, uncover and transfer the baking sheet pans holding your pretzels to the fridge for 45 minutes to 1 hour to develop the important dry skin (which also helps them keep their shape). - Lye bath (2:45 p.m.)

-While wearing long latex or rubber gloves, add 940g of cool water to a stainless steel bowl.
-To the water, add 38g of food-grade lye while quickly mixing with a stainless steel whisk or large spoon.
-The mixture will initially be cloudy, keep stirring until all the powder/pellets are dissolved.
+While wearing long latex or rubber gloves, add 1000g of room-temperature water (not very cold or very not) to a stainless steel bowl.
+Add 40g (4% of water) of food-grade lye (never the other way around) to the water while quickly mixing the solution with a stainless steel whisk to prevent the powder from clumping.
+The mixture will initially be cloudy, keep stirring until all the powder is dissolved.

 Repeat with remaining dough pieces.
-Once all the pretzels have been dipped, carefully flush the remaining lye solution or save it for future use. - Bake (3:00 p.m.)
+Once all the pretzels have been processed, carefully flush the remaining lye solution in the kitchen sink or save it for future use. - Bake (3:00 p.m.)

-- Score each pretzel with the razor blade and sprinkle on pretzel salt.
-Remove the drip racks from underneath the unbaked pretzels.
 Bake at 450°F (230°C) for 10 minutes.
-Rotate the pans back to front and top to bottom, turn the oven down to 425°C (220°C), and bake for 6 minutes longer or until a deep brown color.
-Remove baking sheets from the oven and let pretzels cool a bit to enjoy them warm.
+Rotate the pans back to front and top to bottom, turn the oven down to 425°C (220°C), and bake for 6 minutes longer or until a reddish-brown chestnut color has developed.

 Notes

-- You will need a stainless steel bowl, stainless steel cooling rack, and rubber gloves for the lye bath.
+- You will need a stainless steel bowl, stainless steel whisk, and sturdy rubber gloves for the lye bath.
+Cover baking sheet pans with a silicon mat or quality parchment paper to prevent the sticking of pretzels.

 Key points to making good pretzels